A Framework for Controllable Multi-objective Learning with Annealed Stein Variational Hypernetworks: Introduction

-In our research, we investigate the third approach discussed in the context of Pareto set learning methods, which involves utilizing hypernetwork-based strategies.
-We observe that the current method faces a major challenge, which is that the Pareto set is difficult to diversify.
-In PHN-HVI \cite{Hoang2023}, the authors leverage hypervolume maximization \cite{deist2021multiobjectivelearningpredictpareto} to derive the optimal solution while incorporating a penalty function to promote diversity among the resulting Pareto solutions.
+In the pioneer work, MOO-SVGD \cite{liu2021profiling}, Stein Variational Gradient Update (SVGD) is integrated to find a finite Pareto set.
+However, this adaptation suffers from several key weaknesses.
+The gradient descent direction is not in control, as it follows the Multiple Gradient Descent Algorithm (MGDA).
+It might be harder for MGDA to reach the global optimal region than other methods.
+Many weak Pareto points are obtained, which are not the desirable trade-off in MOO.
+Furthermore, MOO-SVGD in multi-task learning is not feasible.
+In fact, a large number of samples in training hinders the parameter optimization efficiency because of generating many architectures for all samples together.
+In other study, PHN-HVI \cite{Hoang2023}, the authors leverage hypervolume maximization \cite{deist2021multiobjectivelearningpredictpareto} to derive the optimal solution while incorporating a penalty function to promote diversity among the resulting Pareto solutions.
 Using Hypervolume maximization as a gradient descent direction helps to find the optimal solution, but similar to MGDA, it tends to move towards a single optimal point.
 Therefore, in PHN-HVI, the incorporation of a penalty function promotes a more diverse spread of solutions along the Pareto front.
 However, this diversification can come at the cost of convergence precision, potentially steering the optimization process away from the most optimal points in the objective space.